krafthack-by-techday/team3/README.md

-# 🔌 Power Price Optimizer API

-A simple FastAPI project that helps users find the **best electricity price model** for their profile in a given year, based on historical data.
+# Concept: «velg-strøm.no: Norgespris eller strømstøtte?»

+* Consumer-oriented decision-making tool for selecting the best electricity subscription using Monte Carlo simulation
+* Provides a recommendation based on historical data, forecasts, and user preferences.
+Forecasts include future power prices.
+Optional input from the consumer includes past power consumption.
+* Focus on recipient-centric dialogue and the simplest possible interface, as opposed to discussing & visualizing underlying data, which would be sender-centric.

 ## User experience prototype

 * [UX prototype](https://www.figma.com/proto/7sjBbyxgUdYYqbURStYQUW/Hackathon?page-id=0%3A1&node-id=3-706&viewport=-208%2C149%2C1&t=B9rOxowOZW8cD0QX-1&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=3%3A706) — Figma dummy
 * [Video of prototype](https://github.com/krafthack-by-techday/team3/blob/main/team-3-figma-dummy-trim-480p.mov) — 24mb .mov file for download

+---

+# Technical details

+## 🔌 Power Price Optimizer API

+A simple FastAPI project that helps users find the **best electricity price model** for their profile in a given year, based on historical data.

-## 🚀 Features
+### 🚀 Features

 - ✅ One simple endpoint
 - 📅 Supports year 2023 and 2024